Back

 • Forward to - enables you to forward an email to another email address or person

-• Delete - deletes the email
+• Discard - deletes email.

 8. Finally, click Save.
-Your new filter will be listed and you'll see a confirmation message
+Your new filter will be listed, and you'll see a confirmation message.

 You can block up to 500 senders.
 Emails from these senders will be automatically moved to your Spam folder.

-• Type in the email address that you want to block and click Save
+Type in the email address that you want to block and click Save.

-2. Now select the Mail option from the left hand menu
+2. Now select the Mail option from the left-hand menu.

-3. From the drop-down menu select "Auto forward"
+3. From the dropdown menu, select "Auto forward".

 4. Tick the option to "auto forward all incoming emails" and type in the email address of the destination you want to forward your emails to.
 If you want to forward your email messages to more than one place, you can add multiple email addresses by separating them with a comma or semicolon.

-5. To keep a copy of forwarded mail, select the "Keep copy" field
+5. To keep a copy of forwarded mail, select the "Keep copy" field.

-6. Click Save in the tab toolbar
+6. Click Save in the tab toolbar.

 Email messages that are forwarded are not affected by any auto reply or filter settings you've set.
 If you have an auto-reply set and subsequently auto-forward your email messages, you will need to ensure that the "Keep copy" field is selected.
 This will ensure that an auto-reply is sent.

-We're sorry but we no longer offer spam setting customisation for customers using POP.
+We're sorry, but we no longer offer spam setting customisation for customers using POP.

 You have four options:

-• Always allow images
+1. Always allow images.

-• Always block images
+2. Always block images.

 To change the blocked image settings, simply select your chosen option and click Save from the tab toolbar.